• Home

 Thread the hole in the ring through the hook to attach.
 I left the clips on since you can’t see them.
 I may want to use them someday for something else. :-)

-Tip #4: How to Create Perfect Pleats or Folds When Hanging Drapes and Curtains
+4. How to Create Perfect Pleats or Folds When Hanging Drapes and Curtains

 After you hang the drapes, even if you pressed them, you are still going to have wrinkles and the fabric may not fall into the soft folds you envisioned.
-The trick to achieve a nicely draped drape goes way back in my memory as I remember my mom doing it after she washed the curtains in the house.

 How to create perfect pleats in drapes